ncatlab/nlab-content/pages/1/8/1/8/18181/content.md

 ###### {#deductionA}_A edition:_ Transcendental Deduction

 In the first edition Kant provides a more thorough description on how the formation of concepts in our mind works.
-This description was left our in the the corresponding part of the second edition ("B" deduction).
+This description was left out in the the corresponding part of the second edition ("B" deduction).
 Concepts are created in three steps:

 1. "On the synthesis of apprehension in the intuition" ([A98](https://de.wikisource.org/wiki/Seite:Kant_Critik_der_reinen_Vernunft_098.png)).